 Salesmanship is designed to develop an understanding of the principles of modern salesmanship.
 An unprecedented number of students who have no plans to enter sales professions are being exposed to selling.
-Therefore students will be provided sound partnering and communication skills that will be useful in a wide range of occupations required periodic meetings with the faculty supervisor as well as outside training assignments.
+Therefore students will be provided sound partnering and communication skills that will be useful in a wide range of occupations actual work experience at an approved training station under faculty supervision for those students majoring in Business.
+There are required periodic meetings with the faculty supervisor as well as outside training assignments.
 A minimum of 15 hours per week in on-the-job employment is required.
 Normally this course is not transferable.
 This course is taught by arrangement.